 Already, women are very present in the country’s different economic sectors.
 In agriculture, for instance, they contribute to 80% of the workforce, yet they face more obstacles than men in scaling up their businesses,and have virtually no rights or political power.
 As one farmer notes, “What would motivate us is to have something that belongs to us.”

 While there are advantages to cooperatives such as these, they have limitations.
-The Union Nationale des Commerçants et Industriels du Sénégal (UNACOIS), a nonprofit promoting wealth and job creation in the country, wanted to see if a more formal cooperative could operate on a national level, lending larger sums of credit.
-It had finance partners, one of which was Ecobank, interested in investing in a group of women-led Senegalese agricultural businesses owners, but they wanted more information on the investment climate.
+The Union Nationale des Commerçants et Industriels du Sénégal (UNACOIS), a business association promoting wealth and job creation in the country, wanted to see if a more formal cooperative could operate on a national level, lending larger sums of credit.
+It had finance partners, one of which was ECOBANK, interested in investing in a group of women-led Senegalese agricultural businesses owners, but they wanted more information on the investment climate.

 Study of 500 women-led SMEs

-500 Senegalese women with agricultural SMEs were selected to participate in a six-month study.
-It consisted of in-depth interviews asking about their experiences, level of commitment, and the impediments to progress.
-The interviews in local communities were to be used to build a comprehensive picture of the context and the potential risks for financial partners such as Ecobank.
+10 Senegalese groups of women in the agricultural sector participated in a participated in a six-month study.
+It consisted of focus group meetings and in-depth interviews asking about their experiences, level of commitment, and the impediments to progress.
+The interviews in local communities were used to build a comprehensive picture of the context and the potential risks for financial partners such as Ecobank.

 As a result, the study found that some women farmers work as experienced labourers on farms owned by men, while others face increased competition from foreigners who often have access to heavy machinery, fertiliser and better funding.
 This enables foreigners to increase the yield of crops and reduce the cost at which they sell the likes of sorghum, maize, wheat, vegetables and fruit – products which women commonly sell at markets.